basho/riak-python-client/README.rst

 Testing
 =======

-To setup the default test configuration build a test Riak cluster (from a ``riak`` directory)::
+To setup the default test configuration build a test Riak node (from a ``riak`` directory)::

    make rel